SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - VIP can choose, if VIP want auto open every round gun menu of not
     - Sound effect for menus and commands
     - Sounds for VIP (VIP can play sound and everybody in his close can hear it)
+    - Shop for VIP (special shop for VIP with items)
     - Full version of knife-premium (all information on github)
     - OPTION FOR OWNER OF PLUGIN TO TURN ON/OFF ALL BENEFITS FOR VIP